by Saul McLeod published 2007 updated 2013

 Lev Vygotsky refers to Elementary Mental Functions –

-Eventually, through interaction within the socio-cultural environment, these are developed into more sophisticated and effective mental processes/strategies which he refers to as
+Eventually, through interaction within the sociocultural environment, these are developed into more sophisticated and effective mental processes/strategies which he refers to as Higher Mental Functions.

 For example, memory in young children this is limited by biological factors.
 However, culture determines the type of memory strategy we develop.
 E.g., in our culture we learn note-taking to aid memory, but in pre-literate societies other strategies must be developed, such as tying knots in string to remember, or carrying pebbles, or repetition of the names of ancestors until large numbers can be repeated.